Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 The :class:`~pytorch_lightning.lite.LightningLite` provides you only with the tool to scale your training, but there are several major challenges ahead of you now:

-#. ``Processes divergence``: This happens when processes execute different section of the code due to different if/else condition, race condition on existing files, etc... resulting in hanging.
+#.
+Processes divergence: This happens when processes execute different section of the code due to different if/else condition, race condition on existing files, etc... resulting in hanging.
-#. ``Cross processes reduction``: Wrongly reported metrics or gradients due mis-reduction.
+#.
+Cross processes reduction: Wrongly reported metrics or gradients due mis-reduction.
-#. ``Large sharded models``: Instantiation, materialization and state management of large models.
+#.
+Large sharded models: Instantiation, materialization and state management of large models.
-#. ``Rank 0 only actions``: Logging, profiling, etc..
+#.
+Rank 0 only actions: Logging, profiling, etc..
-#. ``Checkpointing / Early stopping / Callbacks``: Ability to easily customize your training behaviour and make it stateful.
+#.
+Checkpointing / Early stopping / Callbacks: Ability to easily customize your training behaviour and make it stateful.
-#. ``Batch-level fault tolerance training``: Ability to resume from a failure as if it never happened.
+#.
+Batch-level fault tolerance training: Ability to resume from a failure as if it never happened.

 If you are facing one of those challenges, you are already meeting the limit of :class:`~pytorch_lightning.lite.LightningLite` and we strongly encourage you to slowly convert to Lightning, so you never have to worry about those.